paypal/TLS-update/README.md

 ### Ruby

-Ruby 2.0.0 or above is required to use the TLSv1.2 capablity of the system supplied OpenSSL.
+Ruby 2.0.0 or above is required to use the TLSv1.2 capability of the system supplied OpenSSL.
 OpenSSL 1.0.1c is the first version that supplies TLSv1.2

 To check Ruby, in a shell on your **production system**, run: